 Change your Android phone name

-Changing your Android phone’s name may be a bit more ambiguous, depending on your phone model and the Android OS it uses.
+Changing your Android phone’s name may be a bit more ambiguous, depending on your phone model and the Android operating system it uses.
 It’s safe to say that the vast majority of phone name changes start with Settings.
-The following sequence uses an LG V40 ThinQ running Android 9.
-But most other Android smartphones should be similar.
-Here’s how to do it: Settings > General >About Phone > Phone Name.
-Then, just enter the name you want and tap Done.
+The following sequence uses a Samsung Galaxy S20 Plus running Android 10, but most other Android smartphones should be similar.
+All you have to do is open Settings.
+Look for About Phone, and select Edit.
+You can then enter a new name for your phone and confirm it by selecting Done.
+There is a limit on the number of characters you can use, but you should have enough room for the name you picked.

 Tap the following sequence: Settings > Quick settings >About device >Device name.
-Alternately, you can go to System instead of Quick settings and it will take you to the same place.
+Alternatively, you can go to System instead of Quick settings, and it will take you to the same place.